 The most successful email subject line for Obama's campaign was "hey"

-President Obama’s successful re-election campaign last year was marked with many technological victories.
+President Obama’s successful re-election campaign last year was marked by many technological victories.
 They won most of the many battles on social media, held the attention of the media in a way that almost had the unbiased fabric of journalism tearing away to root for him, and dominated the devices to score major victories through mobile device marketing.
-From a fund-raising perspective, one of the campaigns most powerful weapons was good ol’ fashioned email marketing and their most powerful subject line may surprise many.
+From a fund-raising perspective, one of the campaign’s most powerful weapons was good ol’ fashioned email marketing and their most powerful subject line may surprise many.

 “Hey.”